feisenyu/transformers_4573/MIGRATION_GUIDE_V5.md

 - `logging_dir` -> only used for tensorboard, set `TENSORBOARD_LOGGING_DIR` env var instead
 - `jit_mode_eval` -> use `use_torch_compile` instead as torchscript is not recommended anymore
 - `tpu_num_cores`-> It is actually better to remove it as it is not recommended to set the number of cores.
 By default, all tpu cores are used .
 Set `TPU_NUM_CORES` env var instead
-- `past_index` -> it was only used for a very small number of models that have special architecture like transformersxl + it was not documented at all how to train those model
+- `past_index` -> it was only used for a very small number of models that have special architecture like transformers_4573xl + it was not documented at all how to train those model
 - `ray_scope` -> only for a minor arg for ray integration.
 Set `RAY_SCOPE` var env instead
 - `warmup_ratio` -> use `warmup_step` instead.
 We combined both args together by allowing passing float values in `warmup_step`.